Kedleston Hall: Post-war

+In 1973–74, the central block roof was re-slated and exterior stonework was cleaned by Stone and Marble Maintenance Ltd of Willington Road, Etwall.
+This revealed the pinkish tinge in the sandy coloured stone.

 National Trust

-By the 1970s Kedleston Hall had become too expensive for the Curzon family to maintain.
+By the 1970s, Kedleston Hall had become too expensive for the Curzon family to maintain.
 When Richard Curzon, 2nd Viscount Scarsdale, died, his cousin Francis Curzon, 3rd Viscount Scarsdale, offered the house, park and gardens to the nation in lieu of death duties.
 A deal was agreed with the National Trust that it should take over Kedleston, along with an endowment, while still allowing the family to live rent-free in the 23-room Family Wing, which contained an adjoining garden and two rent-free flats for servants or other family members.
 Richard Curzon and his family currently reside there.